 - LS 2.1 explores the elements of dance to create movement and communicate ideas

-- select a story or intent and describe each section within narrative form, ABC
+- select a story or intent and create 2-3 gestures to describe the movement

 Feedback is formative for the duration of the unit.

 This sequence and accompanying worksheets are available as word documents below: